devioarts/capacitor-mdns/README.md

 	mdns.init();
 	//...
 });
-/* Or you can use app.on:ready
-app.on('ready', () => {
+/* Or you can use app.on:ready (whenReady is recomended) app.on('ready', () => {
 	// ...
 	mdns.init();